KaranamVijayKumar/projectmanagement/README.md

 ### Project Manager: Vijay Kumar Karanam
 ### Project Objectives:
-  To create a simple website which helps in learning Project Management
+  To create a simple website which helps in learning Project Management.

-### Approach: Agile Methodology
+### Approach: Agile Methodology.

 ### Roles and Responsibilities: